|Workbench Release 1.1, version 31.334 (Kickstart versions 31.34 [NTSC], 32.34 [PAL])|

-- There were two versions of Kickstart 1.1; one for NTSC and one for PAL
+- Added: PAL support with separate versions of Kickstart for NTSC and PAL.

 - Contents of the 1.1 Extras disk.